 Aside from that, it’s no joke that we have managed to swallow wholesale so much ‘god-given’ nonsense.
 It holds us captive and in a constant state of fear brought about by the zeal to conquer, conquer, conquer, achieve, achieve, without restraint, like a society of rugrats collectively going through its terrible 2’s.

-Concerning Mary Shelley who took the literary world by storm — electrical storm — in the year 1818 when she was 18 years old.
+Concerning Mary Shelley who took the literary world by storm — specifically, electrical storm — in the year 1818 when she was 18 years old.
 There’s much more elaboration on this subject in Cave Sketches by Isador Hillyer and myself; excerpts of which will be presented on this site’s blogosphere.

 But for now, I return to the strange logo of Vista Lirica: